MakeSchool-Tutorials/Makestagram-Swift-V3/P18-Liking-Posts/content.md

 slug: liking-posts
 ---

 Users on our app are now able to create new posts and see them displayed as a timeline in `HomeViewController`.
-However, you'll notice the `PostActionCell` for each `Post` doesn't work.
-Let's fix that.
+However, we haven't implemented any of the logic for liking each `Post` or displaying the current number of likes each post has.

 In this section, we'll working implementing likes.
 Likes are a common feature in most social media apps, first popularized by the Facebook like button.